-Cosmetology and related programs (e.g. Esthetics) class sessions will be held at these locations: Santa Clara (branch), Hayward Cosmetology and San Pablo satellite campuses.
+Cosmetology and related programs (e.g. Esthetics) class sessions will be held at these locations: Oakland, Moler Cosmetology College, Hayward and San Pablo campuses.

 DISTANCE LEARNING

 MOST training is hands on, supervised and done on site at the Moler campuses.
 There is some distance learning while we work through certain external factors like global pandemics.